A Best: Re-issue

 On January 28, 2016, Hamasaki announced via her official website the re-release of A Best.
-Hamasaki confirmed that the album would be released on the same date as the original album, and will be entitled the 15th Anniversary Edition.
-The album will include the original 16 tracks, but have been remastered by American engineer and producer Stephen Marcussen.
+Hamasaki confirmed that the album would be released on the same date as the original album, and was entitled the 15th Anniversary Edition.
+The reissue included the original 16 tracks, but have been remastered by American engineer and producer Stephen Marcussen.
 This is Marcussen's first collaboration with Hamasaki, and mastered the album at his own Marcussen Studio's in Hollywood, California.
 The original album cover is used on both the cardboard sleeve and jewel case.
 Initial promotion of the album offered T-shirt designs of the six alternative jewel case album covers, handwritten lyrics to the album lyrics, and a specialized anniversary book.
 On one of Hamasaki's posts on her website, several Japanese public figures such as ice skater Mao Asada, Japanese model and actress Riisa Naka, music writer Mihi Fujii, and sociologist Noritoshi Furuichi took appreciation and retrospect in the collection and commended Hamasaki's longevity in the music industry.

 The album is released in four formats; a standard CD, a CD and DVD bundle, a CD and Blu-ray bundle, and a digital release.
-All physical editions include the remastered 16 tracks, whilst the digital download includes three bonus a cappella versions of "A Song for...", "Trust", and "Depend on You".
+All physical editions include the remastered 16 tracks, whilst the digital download includes three bonus a cappella versions of "A Song for ××", "Trust", and "Depend on You".
 The DVD and Blu-ray bundles are housed inside a special box packaging, and features the music videos to ten of the tracks.
 On its opening day release, A Best: 15th Anniversary Edition debuted at number nine on the Oricon Daily Albums Chart with just over 2,000 units sold.
-To promote the album, Hamasaki will be appeared on the Japanese music television show Music Station on March 25, 2016.
+To promote the album, Hamasaki appeared on the Japanese music television show Music Station on March 25, 2016.
 Hamasaki hosted a special website, where her fans used their Twitter accounts to "share" memories about the album; all entries were placed on the album cover's collage.

 On the same day of the album's announcement, Hamasaki announced an arena concert tour in Japan entitled Made in Japan.
-The concert tour is an expansion of her New Year's Eve Countdown live show with the same name, and will be in support of A Best: 15th Anniversary Edition.
+The concert tour is an expansion of her New Year's Eve Countdown live show with the same name, and is in support of A Best: 15th Anniversary Edition.